 Musical Director / Producer

-Described by Donald MacLeod as “extraordinarily resourceful”, Frederick Waxman has recently graduated with a degree in Experimental Psychology from University College, Oxford, where he was an Academic Exhibitioner (Proxime Accessit to the Susan Mary Rouse Memorial Prize), Choral Scholar, and Instrumental Scholar.
-He currently studies for an MMus at GSMD.
+Described by Radio 3’s Donald MacLeod as “extraordinarily resourceful”, Frederick Waxman is a musician from London.
+He recently graduated with a degree in Experimental Psychology from University College, Oxford, where he was an Academic Exhibitioner (Proxime Accessit to the Susan Mary Rouse Memorial Prize), Choral Scholar, and Instrumental Scholar.